mburger-stsci/nexoclom2/docs/source/nexoclom2/NEXOCLOM_Requirements_Document.md

 5. `user` is required if it is not set by the operating system (e.g. with Windows)

+**Database Operations**
+* sets the path to the database correctly
+* Format as a TinyDB record
+  * Strip the input classes into dict with only floats, strings, ints, bools, and dicts.
+  * One-to-one mapping between class and cleaned up version
+* Search
+  * Builds a query only retrieves records that match the inputs.
+* insert
+  * Only inserts records that aren't currently in the table.
+This won't be 100% foolproof since there could be multiple processes accessing the database, but that's acceptable.
+  * Table containing outputs information that can point back to doc_ids of the individual input classes

 ### Input/Output

 ***System geometry***